How to Reduce Resistance to Care in Dementia: An Expert Demonstrates

 It looks like the woman is being difficult, but she’s actually feeling uncomfortable and reacting instinctively to make it stop.

-Being aware of how your actions might be perceived by your older adult helps you approach them in ways that will make them feel comfortable so you can get the job done.
+Being aware of how your loved one might perceive your actions helps you approach them in ways that will make them feel comfortable so you can get the job done.

 How changes in the brain affect behavior